-Text messages cannot be used for any official communication.
+Text messages cannot be used for official communication.
 Text messages should only be used for brief updates, and urgent issues.
-E.g., "Can you take a phone call about \\\\\."
+E.g., "Documents uploaded to Blackboard."
+"Can you take a phone call about \\\\\."
 "The quiz link is not displayed.
 Can you help?"

-Text messaging should not be used for reporting absences, complex help with homework, rescheduling exams, etc.
+Text messaging should not be used for submitting documents, complex help with homework, rescheduling exams, etc.